ansys/pystk/doc/source/api/ansys/stk/core/graphics/IGammaCorrectionFilter.rst

 IGammaCorrectionFilter
 ======================

-.. py:class:: IGammaCorrectionFilter
+.. py:class:: ansys.stk.core.graphics.IGammaCorrectionFilter

    object

    Apply gamma correction to the source raster.
 The gamma is a value between .2 and 5.
 The default gamma value is 2.2.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IGammaCorrectionFilter

 Overview
 --------